microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 like objects nodes, map nodes, and array nodes.
 Each of these building blocks comes with its own editing API and associated merge semantics, so fully understanding the merge semantics of `SharedTree` entails understanding the individual merge semantics of each of these building blocks.
-That said, those merge semantics are in large part underpinned by a set design choices that apply to `SharedTree` as a whole.
+That said, those merge semantics are in large part underpinned by a set of design choices that apply to `SharedTree` as a whole.
 Understanding those design choices and their ramifications is the most crucial part of understanding `SharedTree`'s merge semantics, and often alleviates the need to remember the details of any building blocks's specific merge semantics.